-- stop selling our products that incorporate the challenged intellectual property; - obtain a royalty bearing license to sell or use the relevant technology, and that license may not be available on reasonable terms or available at all- - pay damages; or - redesign those products that use the disputed technology.
+- stop selling our products that incorporate the challenged intellectual property; - obtain a royalty bearing license to sell or use the relevant technology, and that license may not be available on reasonable terms or available at all; - pay damages; or - redesign those products that use the disputed technology.

 In addition, our products include so-called "open source" software.
-Open source software is typically licensed for use at no initial charge, but imposes on the user of the open source software certain requirements to license to others both the open source software as well as modifications to the open source software.
+Open source software is typically licensed for use at no initial charge, but imposes on the user of the open source software certain requirements to license to others both the open source software as well as modifications to the open source software under certain circumstances.
 Our use of open source software subjects us to certain additional risks for the following reasons:

-- open source license terms may be ambiguous and may result in unanticipated obligations regarding our products; - open source software cannot be protected under trade secret law; - suppliers of open-source software do not provide the warranty, support and liability protections typically provided by vendors who offer proprietary software; and - it may be difficult for us to accurately determine the developers of the open source code and whether the acquired software infringes third-party intellectual property rights.
+- open source license terms may be ambiguous and may result in unanticipated obligations regarding the licensing of our products and intellectual property; - open source software cannot be protected under trade secret law; - suppliers of open-source software do not provide the warranty, support and liability protections typically provided by vendors who offer proprietary software; and - it may be difficult for us to accurately determine the developers of the open source code and whether the acquired software infringes third-party intellectual property rights.

-We believe that even if we do not infringe the rights of others, we will incur significant expenses in the future due to disputes or licensing negotiations, though the amounts cannot be determined.
+We believe that even if we do not infringe the rights of others, we will incur significant expenses in the future due to defense of legal claims, disputes or licensing negotiations, though the amounts cannot be determined.
 These expenses may be material or otherwise adversely affect our operating results.